yy502/laserpecker/L1_EN.md

 <img src="images/mod04.jpg" height="280px"><img src="images/mod05.jpg" height="280px"><img src="images/mod06.jpg" height="280px"><img src="images/mod07.jpg" height="280px">

-Now, very important, exit the laser adjustment mode, and engrave something that's easy to measure. e.g. a 10cm circle or box.
+Now, very importantly, exit the laser adjustment mode, and engrave something that's easy to measure. e.g. a 10cm circle or box.
 And then measure the output size.

 In my case, each axis has reduced to 40% of the output size. i.e. a 100mm circle becomes 40mm.
 Which means, the **max** engraving area is now only **40mm x 40mm**.
 So, if you want to engrave an image of which longest side is 30mm, you need to set it to 30/0.4=75mm in the App.